Tournai, België / Belgique / Belgien - Things to Do in Tournai

 Getting There

 Tournai is easily accessible by train from major Belgian cities, with direct connections from Brussels (1 hour), Ghent (45 minutes), and Lille, France (30 minutes).
-The train station is centrally located, just a 5-minute walk from the historic center.
-By car, Tournai sits at the intersection of major highways A8 and A16, approximately 85 kilometers southwest of Brussels.
-The city is also well-connected to Paris (2.5 hours by car) and makes an excellent day trip from either Brussels or Lille.
-For international travelers, Brussels Airport is the closest major airport, with direct train connections via Brussels Central Station.
+The train station is centrally located, just a 10-minute walk from the historic center.
+By car, Tournai sits along the A8/E429 motorway, approximately 85 kilometers southwest of Brussels and 25 kilometers from the French border.
+Brussels Airport is the nearest major international airport, with direct train connections via Brussels Central Station.
+For those arriving from France, Lille-Lesquin Airport offers an alternative with good rail connections to Tournai.

 Getting Around